El Negreeto

-El Negreeto is the fourth studio album by Senegalese American singer, songwriter and record producer Akon, released on October 4, 2019, under his new independent record label Akonik Label Group, in association with BMG Rights Management.
+El Negreeto is the fourth studio album by Senegalese-American singer-songwriter Akon, released on October 4, 2019, by his record label Akonik Label Group, under exclusive license to BMG Rights Management.
 It is his first studio album in 11 years since Freedom (2008).
-The album serves as his first Spanish-language album and features a small amount of guest appearances from Farruko, Becky G, Anitta, and Pitbull, while the production was led by Akon himself, alongside a variety of producers such as Camilo Echeverry, Jimmy Joker, IAmChino, Mau y Ricky, Jon Leone and Maffio.
-All songs mixed by Matt Weiss, A&R Hiro "HirOshima" Oshima.
+The album serves as his first Spanish-language album and features guest appearances from Farruko, Becky G, Anitta, and Pitbull, while the production was led by Akon himself, alongside a variety of producers such as Camilo Echeverry, Jimmy Joker, IAmChino, Mau y Ricky, Jon Leone and Maffio.

-The album is one of the three part series of albums by Akon.
-His fifth album Akonda was released on October 25, and his upcoming sixth album Konnect will be released sometime in the future.
+Upon release, El Negreeto entered the US Billboard Latin Album Sales chart, becoming Akon's first album to not reach the Billboard 200.
+The album is one of the three part series of albums by Akon; its follow-up, Akonda was released on October 25, and his sixth album, Konnect followed thereafter in December.

 Background

-Akon announced that he had founded his new independent record label Akonik Label Group, comprising four distinct labels: Akonda (Afrobeats), Akonik (United States), Ke Lo Ke (Latin America), and Jamakon (Caribbean) and that he was to release four albums later in the year.
-He started off by releasing a Latin album El Negreeto, an Afrobeats album Akonda, and a hip hop and R&B album Konnect.
-He will finish this off by releasing a collaborative album The Konnection, which will include guest artists such as Nicki Minaj, Pitbull and Ty Dolla Sign, among others.
+Akon announced in 2019 that he had founded an independent record label Akonik Label Group, comprising four separate sublabels: Akonda (Afrobeats), Akonik (United States), Ke Lo Ke (Latin America), and Jamakon (Caribbean) and that he was to release four albums later in the year.
+He announced plans of releasing a Latin album El Negreeto, an Afrobeats album Akonda, and a hip hop and R&B album Konnect.
+He also announced his intention to finish this off by releasing a collaborative album The Konnection, which will include guest artists such as Nicki Minaj, Pitbull and Ty Dolla Sign, among others.
+However Konnect was never released, and The Konnection ended up being scrapped.

 El Negreeto was scheduled for release on August 31, 2019, but was delayed to October 4, 2019.
 The album's track listing was revealed by Billboard on October 2, 2019.